nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `done INDEX/TASKNAME`

 > * Marks the task at the specified index as complete
 > * If TASKNAME is entered, tasks are sought out in the same way the `find` command does.
-Matching names and their indices are then displayed.
+If only one task is found, it will be marked as done.
+Otherwise, matching names and their indices are displayed.
 The user can then proceed with marking a task as complete using the index of the appropriate task.

 Examples:
 * `done 1`
-* `done b*y*`
+* `done b*y`

 #### Setting the storage location: `setstorage`
 Sets the data storage location <br>